Lovegrove Gallery & Gardens

 - Besides Lovegrove Gallery & Gardens, you can also find work by Leoma at Tommy Dixon Collections (Chatham, Mass), Blue Mangrove (Marco Island), Edison Ford Winter Estates & Gardens ( Ft.
 Myers), The Village Firefly (Houston), Island Girl (Ft.
 Myers Beach), Galene’s Paradise (Pass-a-Grille, FL)and The Franklin Shops on First (Fort Myers).

-- The artist is also a member of the Hot Flashz dance team, with whom she practices several times a week.
+- The artist was also a member of the Hot Flashz dance team, with whom she practiced several times a week until the demands of her affiliation with Bealls Departments Store pre-empted her free time.

 - She got her signature eyeglasses at Disney World, and they are prescription.